Workcation in San Francisco: The City of Innovation and Reinvention

 San Francisco operates on a different frequency.
 The leadership style here is agile, experimental, and obsessed with the future.

-If you want to thrive here, you have to embrace:
+If you want to thrive here, you must embrace:

-3. Failure as a feature, not a flaw.
+Failure as a feature, not a flaw.
 No one cares if your last startup failed.
-They care what you learned and how you’re applying it to the next one.
+They care about what you learned and how you’re applying it to the next one.

 Self-Care in SF: Balancing the Hustle with Recharge